robinmoisson/staticrypt/README.md

 npm install staticrypt
 ```

 You can then run it with `npx staticrypt ...`.
-You can also intall globally with `npm -g staticrypt` and then just call `staticrypt ...`.
+You can also install globally with `npm install -g staticrypt` and then just call `staticrypt ...`.

 ### Examples